-One of the first things you need to do, to recover from anxiety and stress is understand why you suffer from it, finding the root cause of your emotional triggers When you don’t understand, your mind will make up so many different reasons that are not the truth to what it could be,
+One of the first things you need to do to recover from anxiety and stress is to understand why you suffer from it, finding the root cause of your emotional triggers when you don’t understand, your mind will make up so many different reasons that are not the truth as to what it could be.

-Most often after a relationship with a narcissist, you’ll have anxiety that you didn’t have before, as your body has done this subconsciously by going into survival mode, flight, fight, freeze or fawn to protect you from harm, please see my post about this to understand more, your mind has now been programmed to defend you, looking into what the narcissist did, will help you understand more, that it’s not you, that you can reprogram your mindset and recover.
-Knowing the things they said to manipulate you, will help you understand it wasn’t you, losing the self-blame and self-doubts.
+Most often, after any kind of a relationship with a narcissist, you’ll have anxiety that you didn’t have before, as your body has done this subconsciously by going into survival mode, flight, fight, freeze or fawn to protect you from harm.
+Your mind has now been programmed to defend yourself.
+Looking into what the narcissist did will help you understand more that it’s not you, that you can reprogram your mindset and recover.
+Knowing the things they said to manipulate you will help you understand it wasn’t you, losing the self-blame and self-doubts.

-Finding the actual cause will help you recover, if that’s the noise of cars pulling up, because you used to fear them coming home, or the sound of the phone ringing, you need to remind yourself when you feel the panic attack or anxiety coming on, that you are safe now, it’s not them, this will help you overcome your stress.
-When you get stressed you are not dealing with the anxiety problem, you are dealing with the consequences of the stress.
+Finding the actual cause will help you recover.
+If that’s the noise of cars pulling up, because you used to fear them coming home, or the sound of the phone ringing, you need to remind yourself when you feel the panic attack or anxiety coming on, that you are safe now, it’s not them, this will help you overcome your stress.
+When you get stressed, you are not dealing with the anxiety problem, and you are dealing with the consequences of the stress.

-Instead of dealing with the stress, dealing with the anxiety, you need to find the root cause.
+Instead of dealing with the pressure dealing with the anxiety, you need to find the root cause.
 Ask yourself.
 “Is it one thing that happened within the relationship that sets off your stress and anxiety, or is it a combination of things.”
-When you work on what they are, you can start dealing with the problem, that causes you to get, stressed and anxious.
+When you work on what they are, you can start dealing with the problem that causes you to get stressed and anxious.

-Nows the time to work out what your anxiety trigger is, real or imaginary, you need to work out what triggers it.
-When you know the trigger, you can be self-aware of when they are about to happen, so you can overcome them.
+Now is the time to work out what your anxiety trigger is, real or imaginary.
+You need to work out what triggers it.
+When you know the trigger, you can be self-aware of when they are about to happen so that you can overcome them.

-What triggers anxiety, what you hear, see, touch, smell, your sense trigger, then you associate to something in your past that caused you pain.
+From your senses, what you hear, see, touch, smell, then you associate to something in your past that caused you pain.

 To help work it out, write down, what happened, how you felt if it’s a knock at the door, a song, a car, the phone.

-From the physical sauce, you get the emotional response that triggers your anxiety,
+From the physical source, you get the emotional response that triggers your anxiety,

 Some self-help ways when you know anxiety is creeping in,

-Get an anchor though, something that makes you happy, focus on that,
+4. Get an anchor, though, something that makes you happy, focus on that,

-Tell yourself.
-“I am safe now, over and over, until you feel the anxiety, subsiding, ”
+5. Tell yourself.
+“I am safe now, over and over, until you feel the anxiety subsiding, ”

-Ask yourself.
-“Is it really happening, or is it the past,” if it’s the past tell yourself, “ I am safe. “
+6. Ask yourself.
+“Is it really happening, or is it the past,” if it’s the past, tell yourself, “ I am safe. “

-Once you know your triggers, what events or circumstances lead to the anxiety, then know your anchors, put in place your coping strategies, at first you’ll have to consciously recognise these, the more you do it, the more it will come naturally, your mindset will change and you’ll be doing them automatically, it will become second nature to you.
+Once you know your triggers, what events or circumstances lead to the anxiety, then know your anchors, put in place your coping strategies.
+At first, you’ll have to recognise these consciously.
+The more you do it, the more it will come.
+Naturally, your mindset will change, and you’ll be doing them automatically.
+It will become second nature to you.
 Your coping strategies will automatically kick in.

-We all have a little anxiety in us, that’s normal, it’s when it turns extreme because of the past relationship.
+We all have a little anxiety in us.
+That’s healthy.
+It’s when it turns extreme because of the past relationship.
 You can overcome this.

-keep going, stay strong and keep working on you, it will get easier.
+Keep going, stay strong and keep working on yourself.
+It will get easier.